-- STEP 1.
-Remove power from the detector. - STEP 2.
-Set all front panel Programming DIP switches (S1) to the OFF position. - STEP 3.
-Set all front panel Delay / Extension DIP switches (S2) to the OFF position. - STEP 4.
+STEP 4.
+Set all front panel Channel 1 Delay / Extension DIP switches (S5) to the OFF position. - STEP 5.
+Set all front panel Channel 2 Delay / Extension DIP switches (S6) to the OFF position. - STEP 6.
 Install a two-pin shorting jumper (shunt) to the PC Board mounted header labeled TEST (JP1) and apply power.
-The LED indicator should be OFF, all detect outputs should be OFF.
+The LED indicators should be OFF, all detect outputs should be OFF.
 NOTE: To test the frequency range the detector must be connected to a 100 microhenry loop.
-The other tests may be performed with loops within the range of 20 to 2000 microhenries. - STEP 5.
-Individually, turn ON switches 6, 5, 4, and 3 of the Programming DIP switch.
+The other tests may be performed with loops within the range of 20 to 2000 microhenries. - STEP 7.
+Individually, turn ON switches 6, 5, 4, and 3 of the Channel 1 Programming DIP switch.
 Turn OFF each switch after verifying the results indicated in the table below.